pachterlab/kallistobustools/getting_started.md

 Now do the exact same as above but instead of clicking `Download Fasta` click `Download GTF`.
 Right-click on `Mus_musculus.GRCm38.96.gtf` select `Copy Link Address` and download this file on your terminal.

 ### Dataset
-Steps to Download the data
+Steps to download the data

+### Barcode whitelist
+Steps to download the barcode whitelist

-__Summary:__ Download the index from ensembl, download the data.
+__tl;dr/Summary:__ Download the transcriptome reference and GTF file from ensembl, download the data, and download the barcode whitelist.
 Type `$ ls -1` and you should see

 ```
 $ ls -1